Dating After #MeToo

-Also this isn’t all a ‘don’t do this’ list – the most important point you can remember is that you should be looking out for people who RECIPROCATE.
-This is actually a big positive and asks you to raise your standards.
+Also, this isn’t all a ‘don’t do this’ list – the most important point you can remember is that you should be looking out for people who RECIPROCATE.
+This is a big positive and asks you to raise your standards.

 4. Dating after #metoo – Consent

-If you haven’t already watch this fabulous video documenting consent – it is more of a must watch than live action Lion King.
+If you haven’t already watched this fabulous video documenting consent – it is more of a must-watch than live-action Lion King.